The Atheist Bible

 This chapter complements the general discussion about gods in the Chapter on Gods.

 The History of God

 The origin of GodAs we have discussed before, the abrahamic god was conceived by the Israelites — the people of Israel.
 The Israelites originally worshipped 4 gods: El, Yahweh, his consort Asherah, and Baal.
-In 605 BCE, the area was conquered by Babylonia.
+In 605 BCE, the area of Israel was conquered by Babylonia.
 Many Israelites were taken captives.
 Shattered by this event, the Israelites concluded that only one of their four gods was the right one, and that the captivity was the punishment for worshipping the other gods.
 They settled on Yaweh, and started workshipping him alone.
 This was the birth of the religion of Judaism.

 In the 19th century, several prophets emerged in Persia, declaring that Yaweh was in fact the god of all religions.
 This belief became the Bahai Faith.
-Later, Spiritualism would evolve as a religion that worships God and believes in the spirit of the dead.
+Later, Spiritualism would evolve as a religion that worships God and believes in the spirits of the dead.